yuyinws/steam-card/README.md

 ## 📦 Deployment

 > **Note**
-> Card information will be cached for 24 hours.
-If you want a shorter card information update time, you can try to deploy the project yourself.
+> Card information will be automatically update every 24 hours.
+If your want a shorter update time, deploy it by your self.

 **Environment Variables**